fuse-open/.github/profile/README.md

 ### Hi there! 👋

-This page is part of the [Fuse Open](https://fuseopen.com) project, providing tools for building high-quality apps on Android, iOS and more.
+This page is part of the [Fuse Open](https://fuseopen.com) project, providing tools for building high-quality apps on Android, iOS and more

 * [Fuse Apps](https://github.com/fuse-apps) - Apps, experiments and other projects made with Fuse
 * [Fuse Modules](https://github.com/fuse-modules) - Extra functionality making Fuse even more powerful